This post may contain affiliate links. See our affiliate disclaimer here.

 Learn About your Travel Partner

-If you are traveling with your spouse or a close friend, pack 501 Questions: A Travel Game.
-This fun book, available in paperback or on you Kindle, consists of questions specifically designed to spark conversation.
-The topics include everything from humorous Would You Rather questions to prompts to share favorite memories.
+If you are traveling with your spouse or a close friend, ask them these 250 road trip questions.
+This fun list consists of questions specifically designed to spark conversation and laughs.
+The topics include everything from humorous Would You Rather questions to prompts to share favorite memories to road trip trivia.

 Plan and Dream